 Owner/Editor-in-Chief: Justin Potts

 Currently, Justin manages Verizon’s on-site activations at events across the country for a Chicago-based experiential marketing agency.
-The past two years, he managed Verizon’s on-site sponsorship activations of several NFL teams across the league.
+Over the past few years, he has managed Verizon’s on-site sponsorship activations of several NFL teams across the league, as well as the Honda Classic, Arnold Palmer Invitational, and The Players Championship.
 Work keeps him busy, and thus, Maize and Go Blue is a labor of love, not a full time job.

 When not working or writing about Michigan football, Justin is an avid golfer.
 He plays to a sub-5 handicap and would play every day if he could, so if you have any connections to big time courses, hook him up.
+The top courses he has played to date include: Royal County Down, Bethpage State Park (Black), Bay Hill, Torrey Pines (South), Arcadia Bluffs, and Cog Hill (Dubsdread).
 He also loves to travel, attend sporting events and live concerts, and read spy novels.
-He currently lives in the suburbs of Chicago with his wife Carrie and daughter Brooklyn, 1.
+He currently lives in the suburbs of Chicago with his wife Carrie and daughter Brooklyn, 2.